 There are some local WordPress developers I have spoken to who do not know what “spoofing” or “SMTP” is and I feel they are building a minimum viable product without considering the fact that all things WordPress are constantly subject to change.

-I won’t bother to explain the reasoning behind it, since most people just want to know something works.
-This plugin works.
+Most people just want to know something works.
+This plugin works.ย

 Hi Darren!